RobbiNespu/rootstealer/README.md

 ## Rootstealer
-Program to detect when linux user opens terminal with root and inject intrusive commands with X11 lib
+Program to detect when linux user opens terminal with root and inject intrusive commands in terminal with X11 lib.

 ## Video of Proof of concept